 77% of new hires are open to new opportunities during their first year of employment.

 The truth hurts!
 Remember all those resources you spent finding best-in-class employees?
 Unfortunately, many of them remain open to other jobs and other companies, according to Emplify’s 2020 Employee Turnover report.
-It takes a little while to build trust and loyalty.
-All the more reason to offer a key retention perk, like coaching, from day one.
+It takes a little while to build trust and loyalty – a key reason to offer a retention-focused perk, like coaching, from day one.

 Statistics Show Why Retaining Employees Is a Problem Worth Solving

-Let’s connect some of the dots on how better retention drastically improves your bottom line.
+Let’s connect some of the dots on how coaching for employee retention (and better retention in general) drastically improves your bottom line.

 The cost to replace a fully-trained employee can exceed 200% of that employee’s annual earnings.